itoche/fluent-ffmpeg-filters/README.md

 # fluent-ffmpeg-filters
 Extend fluent-ffmpeg with fluent API for adding ffmpeg filters, as listed [here](http://ffmpeg.org/ffmpeg-filters.html).

-`code` contains one file per filter.
+`lib` directory contains one file per filter.
 Each filter module exposes a function that augment the ffmpeg instance.

 Here is an example of use with the `vstack` filter.